Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 In contrast, a generic Kafka client would receive all messages and have to determine which message to process based on the key.
 The advantages in terms of network bandwidth savings are evident.

 In the third scenario, we serialized JSON messages in Kafka.
-Here, the message producer would send a sequence of messages with variations relative to only a subset of the fields composing the JSON structure, for each key.
-This approach leverages the benefits of targeted subscription to a particular key, and additionally, the Lightstreamer server could optimize data delivery by sending only the fields from the JSON structure that have actually changed.
+The message producer would send a sequence of messages with variations relative to only a subset of the fields composing the JSON structure, for each key.
+In this case the Lightstreamer Kafka Connector allows you to specify that messages read from a particular topic should be deserialized into JSON objects and, in addition, to map the JSON structure to different Lightstreamer fields.
+This allows, in addition to the optimization due to key filtering, to exploit the delta delivery mechanism offered by the Lightstreamer engine; that is, for each message, to determine which fields have actually changed and therefore send only the differences.
+An additional saving in the use of network resources

 In this particular case, the test load is generated through messages composed of a complex JSON structure with various fields:
 ```JSON